the-events-calendar/the-events-calendar/readme.txt

 4. Follow the on-screen instructions and wait as the upload completes.
 5. When it's finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.
 A link to access the calendar directly on the frontend will be presented here as well.

 That's it!
 Just configure your settings as you see fit, and you're on your way to creating events in style.
-Now that you're all set up and ready to go, how about checking out the <a href="http://m.tri.be/2l">new user primer</a> to familiarize yourself with what's in store?

-If you're unclear about the installation process or get stuck, check out our <a href="http://m.tri.be/53">video</a> which walks you through the process.
-Still having trouble from there?
-See the [Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) for more troubleshooting ideas.
+Need help getting things started?
+Check out our <a href="http://m.tri.be/2l">new user primer</a> for help with settings and features.

 = Requirements =